gridpocket/ansible-mesos-cluster/README.md

 This recipe is not fully functional yet !!!

-When deploying a task from the marathon UI, the deployment hangs forever
+When deploying a task from the marathon UI, the deployment hangs forever if mesos master is not the first one of the list (!).
+I'm currently digging into this bug.

 ## Quick start with Vagrant